telerik/maui-docs/knowledge-base/datagrid-maui-toggle-row-details-cell-selection.md

 ## Solution

-To display row details based on cell selection, you must first define a `RowDetailsTemplate`.
-For more information on how to set up a `RowDetailsTemplate`, refer to the [official documentation]({%slug datagrid-row-details-template%}).
+To display row details based on cell selection:

+1. Define a `RowDetailsTemplate`.
+For more information on how to set up a `RowDetailsTemplate`, refer to the [Row Details Template documentation]({%slug datagrid-row-details-template%}).
+1. Handle the selection:
+   * To display the row details when a cell is selected, [handle the cell selection](#handling-cell-selection).
+   * To display the row details when a row is selected, [handle the row selection](#handling-row-selection).

 ### Handling Cell Selection